 In order to effectively protect and seal a building from the spread of both fire and smoke, passive protection needs to be built into the structure of the building, including walls, floors and doors to seal the services passing through the building’s structure.

-Through Churches Fire’s decades of experience, we have found that fire stopping materials and products are often inadequate within care homes, through lack of understanding from builders or infrequent inspections.
+Through Churches Fire & Security’s decades of experience, we have found that fire stopping materials and products are often inadequate within care homes, through lack of understanding from builders or infrequent inspections.
 The effect of missing, damaged or inadequate passive protection could be detrimental, allowing fire and smoke to flow through a building uninterrupted.

 KEY TAKEAWAY: Fire Risk Assessments (FRA) include details relating to passive protection, fire stopping and breaches in compartmentation.
 In order to ensure maximum safety, it is key that high quality products, workmanship and planning is put in place to ensure compliance and safety at all times.

 Fire doors are a crucial element of any building’s fire safety strategy, compartmenting a premises to prevent the spread of fire and smoke and acting in a similar way to passive protection devices.
 Regular checks should be made to fire doors to make sure they are fully functioning; including any seals, door closers, glass panes, hinges or intumescent strips.
 Faulty doors or damages should be repaired efficiently to ensure evacuation routes are protected.

 KEY TAKEAWAY: Advice on fire doors and compliance with fire safety standards can be found in your Fire Risk Assessment.
 Repair and maintenance work must be undertaken as a priority by a certified professional.

 3. FEEP (Fire Emergency Evacuation Plan)

 Required in buildings where people are in residence, a FEEP (Fire Emergency Evacuation Plan) is required in order for people to understand the fire escape strategy and locate their nearest fire exit.